Background pattern

 ----------------------------------------------------------------------------------------------------------------

-Use only if the solution is transparent, particle-free, and the container is not damaged.
+Use only if the solution is transparent, without visible particles, and if the container is not damaged.
 Administer immediately after connecting the infusion equipment.

 The inner bag maintains the sterility of the product.

 The solution must be administered with sterile equipment using an aseptic technique.
-The equipment must be primed with the solution to prevent air from entering the system.
+The equipment must be primed with the solution in order to prevent air from entering the system.

-Medicines may be introduced before or during infusion through the injection port.
-When adding medicines, check isotonicity before parenteral administration.
-It is essential that the mixture of products be made in extreme aseptic conditions.
-Solutions containing medicines should be used immediately and not stored.
+Medicines can be introduced before or during infusion through the injection port.
+When adding medicines, the isotonicity must be checked before parenteral administration.
+It is essential that the mixture of products is made under extreme asepsis conditions.
+Solutions containing medicines must be used immediately and not stored.

-Do not use the solution if there is a change in color and/or the appearance of precipitates, insoluble complexes, or crystals after adding medicines.
+After adding medicines, do not use the solution if there is a change in color and/or the appearance of precipitates, insoluble complexes, or crystals.

-The addition of other medicines or the use of an incorrect administration technique may cause the appearance of fever reactions due to the possible introduction of pyrogens.
-In case of an adverse reaction, the infusion must be stopped immediately.
+The addition of other medicines or the use of an incorrect administration technique can cause the appearance of febrile reactions due to the possible introduction of pyrogens.
+In case of an adverse reaction, the infusion must be interrupted immediately.

 Do not reconnect partially used bags.